What makes LCS CPD different?

 TEACHING & GUIDING

-Reflecting is about contemplating your learning and experiences and essentially asking the question, “what did I get out of this?”
-It involves critical thinking and critical reflection.
+Reflecting is about contemplating your learning and experiences and essentially asking the question, “what did I get out of this?” and "how have I progressed?"
+It requires critical thinking and critical reflection.

 Remember, reflection is an ongoing process.